TheSmallBoat/fiesta/examples/ws_chat_clock/description.md

 ```

-Can see it in the config_test.toml, /ws/chat websocket API can provide the chat micro-service to javascript client.
+Can see it in the config_test.toml, the websocket API path "/ws/chat" can provide the chat micro-service to javascript client.
 ```
 [[http.routes]]
 enablewebsocket = true